Deploying Your App

 Deploying Updates

-When updating your app, keep in mind that there are some files that you might not want to overwrite.
+When updating your app on a remote server, keep in mind that there are some files that you usualy don’t want to overwrite.

 (In future updates, we will try to make this process a little easier.)